michelle-sokolov/unti6assignment/README.md

 # unti6assignment

-a weather app that shows weather conditions by city.
+a weather application that shows weather conditions by city using API calls.